 Refer to the True Pet Pros

-So don't let trendy trump a tie with a Hoboken pet care company who loves your dog, you and our town.
+So don't let trendy trump a tie with a local Hoboken pet care company like ours with five-star standards.
 You expect this with other pet professionals.
 Expect it with your dog walker.